SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 6. For protecting the data transferred between compute nodes during live-migration of VMs, [Nova offers support for QEMU-native TLS](https://docs.openstack.org/nova/latest/admin/secure-live-migration-with-qemu-native-tls.html).
 As an alternative, SSH is also a channel that Nova can be configured to use between hosts for this but requires passwordless SSH keys with root access to all other compute nodes which in turn requires further hardening.
 7. Neutron's external network traffic leaves the IaaS infrastructure.
 This part is twofold: connections initiated by the VMs themselves (egress) and connections reaching VMs from the outside (ingress).
 The CSP cannot influence the egress connections but can offer VPNaaS for the ingress direction.
 8. Neutron's internal network traffic is one of the hardest aspects to address.
 Due to the highly dynamic nature of SDN, connection endpoints and relations are constantly changing.
 There is no holistic approach currently offered or recommended by OpenStack itself.
 Encrypted tunnels could be established between all involved nodes but would require a scalable solution and reliable key management.
 WireGuard could be considered a good starting point for this.
 A per-tenant/per-customer encryption remains very hard to establish this way though.
+9. The available means of securing frontend storage communication are dependent on the protocol used for communication between OpenStack and the storage backend.
+Some storage solutions and protocols might offer authentication and encryption functionality by default but that cannot be assumed to be the case for every possible backend.
+Furthermore, storage is highly sensitive to latency and performance impacts imposed by such measures.
+Due to the fact that OpenStack's volume encryption functionality encrypts block storage data before it enters the storage network, an unsecured communication channel may be considered not as much of a problem here as it is for other channels\*.
+10. Storage network replication traffic is highly specific to the storage backend solution and its method of operation.
+For some backends this channel might not even exists, depending on their architecture.
+As such, in most cases it is up to the storage solution to provide adequate measures for protection of this channel.
+As with the frontend storage traffic, due to the possible at-rest encryption implemented by OpenStack, only already encrypted data is transferred here for some resources\*.

+\* Encryption of data implemented by OpenStack before it is passed to the storage backend currently only applies to block data of volumes that use an encrypted volume type.
+Other data (e.g. of unencrypted volumes, images) is transferred to and from the storage in plaintext.

 ### libvirt Hypervisor Interface on Compute Nodes